zuozhenggh/learning-library/content-management-library/apex-integration/website/website.md

-# Create Website based on site template
+# Create website based on template

 ## Introduction

 In this lab we will create site based on site template provided as part of lab file.

-*Note:Oracle Content Management let you create unlimited website but Stater edition is limited to 1 site per instance*
+*Note:Oracle Content Management let you create unlimited website but Starter edition is limited to 1 site per instance*

-Estimated Lab Time: 20 minutes
+Estimated Time: 20 minutes

 ## Background